Tom Brady Doesn’t Agree With Texans Firing Bill O’Brien: ‘Doesn’t Make A Lot Of Sense To Me’

-The Tampa Bay Buccaneers star quarterback Tom Brady strongly disagreed with the firing of Houston Texans head coach Bill O’Brien after the team went 0-4 to start the year.
+The Tampa Bay Buccaneers star quarterback Tom Brady strongly disagreed with the recent firing of Houston Texans head coach Bill O’Brien after the team went 0-4 to start the year.

-According to TMZ, Brady expressed that the decision came far too quickly in the season and stated he didn’t really understand the move to change the coaching staff.
+According to TMZ, Brady expressed that the decision came far too quickly in the season and stated he didn’t really understand the organization’s move to change the coaching staff so abruptly.

 “Four weeks ago, everyone was so hopeful about what the season could become.
 You hate to see things transpire as they do and to lose a coach four games into the season doesn’t make a lot of sense to me.
 It’s always tough when you see that happen, especially four games into the year,” Brady said in a recent radio interview.

-As previously reported by The Inquisitr, O’Brien was fired on Monday night after losing to the Minnesota Vikings.
+As previously reported by The Inquisitr, O’Brien was fired on Monday night after losing again to the Minnesota Vikings.
 Despite O’Brien maintaining a winning record of 52-48 over the past seven years, the Texans have gone two consecutive years without AFC championship game appearances and have never made it to a Super Bowl.

 One of the main reasons people assume Brady is supporting O’Brien is because the two were once both part of the New England Patriots organization, according to a report from The Spun.
 O’Brien held various leadership positions for the Patriots, including an assistant and offensive coordinator, as well as a quarterbacks staff member from 2007-2011.

-Brady complimented his former mentor’s leadership ability in the midst of a very difficult occupation.
+Brady complimented his former mentor’s ability to lead others effectively in the midst of coaching, which he stated is a very difficult occupation.

 “I think he is a hell of a coach.
 I think he does a great job,” the athlete stated.